Tacocat7/mpi-auto-installer/README.md

 4. ~~Fix comma glitch during serialization~~
 5. Edit the tab length when picking options for profile name
 6. Make the program POSIX friendly
+7. Make a parity check sysytem for NFS filesystem